STAAD.Pro BIM link for steel connection design (AISC)

 The BIM link for the selected software (if found) is installed.
 The screen also tells you the status of other BIM links that may have already been installed.

 Under Utilities in the top ribbon, select User Tools - Configure (1).
-Here, add the plugin as a new user-defined tool (2):
+Here, select the already installed plug-in (2):

 How to use the link